 What have been the highs and lows of your travels so far?

 The highs have been almost endless – if I had to say the top three off the top of my head, I would probably say seeing the Golden Temple (the spiritual centre of Sikhism) in Amritsar near the India-Pakistan border was one of the most breathtaking sites I have ever seen.
 Seeing Mount Everest with my own eyes from Everest base camp, that was pretty special too!
-A snow capped Mount Fuji was beautiful.
+A snow-capped climbing Mount Fuji was beautiful.
 The live volcano, Gunning Bromo, in Indonesia was crazy.
-Wild orangutans in Borneo were awesome.
+Wild orangutans in Borneo and climbing Mt Kinabalu in Borneo were both awesome.
 Wait that’s more than 3!
-It’s tough to narrow it down!
+It’s tough to narrow it down.
 The lows – 100%, categorically, definitively working in an office in Sydney.
 Living in the corporate cage for what seems like an eternity BUT it’s a means to an end and I understand that

 How long do you plan to continue a life of travel?